canonical/microovn/docs/how-to/bgp.rst

 In this example, we have a host connected to two external networks via interfaces ``eth1`` and ``eth2``.

+The only required configuration is specifying the external connection interfaces.
+Optionally, you can also specify an unused `VRF`_ table number and AS number.
+If the VRF table number is not provided, MicroOVN will automatically select an available one.
-All we need to proceed with the configuration is an unused `VRF`_ table number and AS number.
-The AS number is an optional argument.
-If it's omitted, MicroOVN won't configure a BGP daemon.
+The AS number is also optional, if it's omitted, MicroOVN won't configure a BGP daemon.
 See the section below on :ref:`Manual BGP daemon configuration <manual_bgp>`.

-For this example, we'll pick VRF ``10`` and AS number from the private range, ``4210000000``.

 .. important::